-In this tutorial we will show you how to install ProFTPD on CentOS 7.
+In this tutorial, we will show you how to install ProFTPD on CentOS 7.
 For those of you who didn’t know, ProFTPD is a GPL-licensed FTP server that can be installed for free on your Linux system.
-ProFTPD open source FTP server one most used, secure and reliable file transfer daemons on Unix environments, due to its file configurations simplicity speed and easy setup.
+ProFTPD open-source FTP server is one most used, secure, and reliable file transfer daemons on Unix environments, due to its file configurations simplicity speed, and easy setup.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation ProFTPD on centos 7.
+I will show you the step-by-step installation of ProFTPD on centos 7.

 Install ProFTPD on CentOS 7